-There are a number of ways to finance your new purchase.
-If you purchase through a car dealer, they can support you with car finance, but you’re likely able to access more competitive interest rates if you apply for a car loan.
+There are a number of ways to finance your new car purchase.
+If you purchase through a car dealer, they can support you with car finance.
+You are likely to access more competitive interest rates if you apply for a car loan.
 You can apply for car loans through your bank, or personal finance companies such as Nectar.

-Often, interest rates and your ongoing repayments can be the make or break factor of your purchase decision, so do your research on competitive car loan interest rates.
+Often, interest rates and your ongoing repayment amount can make or break your purchase decision.
+So do your research on competitive car loan interest rates.
 With a Nectar car loan, you can apply online and instantly see your interest rate and repayment options.
 Nectar offers same day approvals and no hidden fees or charges either.

-Weighing up your repayments against purchasing a slightly newer, more reliable vehicle can save your bank balance from high maintenance costs.
+Consider your repayments against purchasing a slightly newer, more reliable vehicle.
+You could save your bank balance from high maintenance costs.
 Purchasing an older or higher mileage car may cost you more in the long run.

 Working out upfront costs and ongoing car ownership costs

-Many of your ongoing costs will be annual expenses, such as insurance, registration, road user charges for diesel vehicles and WOF.
+Many of your ongoing car costs will be annual expenses.
+These include car insurance, registration, road user charges for diesel vehicles and your WOF.
 These are expenses you can expect to pay each year.
 To cover yourself for breakdowns and other emergencies, you may also want to invest in an annual AA membership.